 The Tithe schedule of 1845 lists land parcels under the heading of “Henhurst Hard”(?) which include the “house, buildings, yard, garden and pond called Jeskins Court”.
 Thomas Baker was then the owner and William Pemble Wells the occupier.
 The “local” copy of the Tithe Map in Medway Archives, which is dated 1840, shows what must be the manor of Henhurst outlined in pink.
 Nichola Bannister, evidently working from the National Archives copy, which does not have this marking, nevertheless found a useful description of the bounds in 1728: “bounded by the lane from Dabs Place to ye house of ye said Mr Hayes towards ye south to a lane leading from Mr Hayes said house to St Thomas’ Well towards ye east, to a lane leadingfrom St Thomas’ Well towards Shingle Well north, and being co-extended with ye parish of Cobham boundeth on ye parishes of Ifield or Northfleet of both of ye said parishes towards ye west” 46.
 This description (except for the compass directions) agrees with the Tithe Map pink area, save that it does not include the area of Clay Lane Woods which lies north of the A2 trunk road.

-Much 17th and 18th century data on the lessees of the tithes of the manor and on the tenants of the manor survives and is listed in Annexes 1 and 2 below.
+Much 17th and 18th century data on the lessees of the tithes of the manor and on the tenants of the manor survives and is listed in the Annex below.

 The Forestry Commission